Easy to Understand Guide to Circuit Board Parts

 7. Diodes

-Diodes are two-terminal passive devices that allow current to flow through them in only one direction.
+Diodes are two-terminal passive devices that allow current to flow in only one direction.
 Expectedly, there are a variety of different diodes on the market.
 The most common being:

 8. Fuse